WhiteHatKamii/cybersecurity_week3_tasks/README.md

 ### Setup and Configuration
 Follow the steps documented in each task folder (`/configurations` or `/scripts`) to reproduce the setups and configurations.

-### Review Reports
-Reports summarizing findings, methods, and recommendations are available in the `reports/` directory.

 ---

 ## Contact
-For any questions or clarifications, please contact me at [your_email@example.com].
+For any questions or clarifications, please contact me at kb043009@gmail.com.